fuscata857/RINGCOIN/README.md

  However, I have not seen a case where taxes are levied on meals such as pizza and chicken, and they can be paid by check or USD depending on the country.
  If you leave a proof of your first transaction, we will give you a $500 bonus!
 Use this coin for trading and take a picture of the authentication shot!
 A $500 cash payment will be made to the sender of the mail that is credited with the first transaction.
  Participate in various transactions with this coin.
 In any transaction, $100 will be paid in cash if it is confirmed as the first transaction.
 For example, the first house transaction using this coin, the first pizza price calculation using this coin, the first flight ticket payment using this coin, etc. All those who successfully make their first transaction with this coin will receive $100 in cash immediately.
 The payment method is PayPal, or remittance through Neteller, and there is no tax or utility charge.
  Try to mine 10,000 of these coins!
-A variety of products such as limited edition Zippo lighters and special commemorative coins designed with coin images will be given to those who successfully mine 10,000 coins!
+A variety of products such as limited edition Zippo lighters and special commemorative coins designed with coin images will be given to those who successfully mine 10,000 coin

  -  to retarge 7,777,777 coin t difficultyThis coin is designed so that anyone can mine it with a computer equipped with an environment where vm ware can be installed or a virtual box can be installed.In other words, anyone can mine even if the computer's performance is low.This coin is guaranteed to be transparent.
 The function for anonymous transactions is not scheduled to be updated in this coin.This coin is guaranteed to be transparent.
 The function for anonymous transactions is not scheduled to be updated in this coin.If the value of thiscocoin is likely to decrease, it will be excluded from discussion no matter how democratic the process is.
  This coin is currently exempt from government or tax tracking.
 However, if your coin is listed on an exchange, chances are it will give you a reason to spy on you.